Britney Spears has suffered a setback in her legal battle against her father Jamie Spears.

-For years, many of Britney's fans have called for an end to the conservatorship, and in recent months, the "#FreeBritney" movement emerged.
+Amid her renewed turmoil, many of Britney's fans have called for an end to the conservatorship, and a "#FreeBritney" movement has emerged.
+Jamie has compared such supporters to conspiracy theorists.

-See a full timeline of Britney's turmoil this year:
+See a full timeline of Britney's turmoil in recent years:

 March 4, 2019: For reasons that remain unclear, Britney's co-conservator Andrew Wallet resigns from his position, leaving Jamie as the sole conservator over the 37-year-old's life.
 According to Us Weekly, the lawyer was responsible for monitoring the singer's financial assets.
 Because of the importance of his position, he requested that his resignation be accepted "immediately and without delay" so as not to disrupt any ongoing business activities.
 While he is no longer the conservator or attorney for Spears, he continues to practice law.